Qualys/community/fetchreport/README.md

 * QualysGuard EU platform: qualysapi.qualys.de
 * QualysGuard @Customer platform: qualysapi.

-To use fetchreport.pl you must identify the report template ID for the automatic scan report you would like to download.&nbsp; The QualysGuard UI provides this information.
+To use fetchreport.pl you must identify the report template ID for the automatic scan report you would like to download.
+The QualysGuard UI provides this information.
 Follow the step of the screenshote below to get the report template ID.

 ![Image](Screen Shot 2011-12-28 at 18.28.46 .png)